Useurmind/ModuleInject/Doc.ModuleInject/constructor_injection.md

         }
     }

 Using this form you also have access to other parts of the fluent API (e.g. Inject, Change, etc.).
 In this form the argument of the lambda expression given to the `GetSingleInstance` method is not the module.
-The argument `cc` is a so called `ConstructionContext` which is part of the fluent syntax.
+The argument `cc` is a so called `IConstructionContext` which is part of the fluent syntax.
 It offers the `Construct` method which offers several overloads.
 Here an overload is shown that takes a lambda expression taking the module itself as argument and returning the constructed instance.